Bean family (Fabaceae)

 Cultivation: This species usually grows in full sun in mesic to slightly dry sites in various kinds of soil.
 It can tolerate partial sun and moist locations if there is not too much competition from taller plants.
 The leaves are often attacked by various kinds of insects, nonetheless this plant manages to survive and produce flowers.
 The root system adds nitrogen to the soil by forming an association with nitrogen-fixing bacteria.

 Range & Habitat: Alfalfa is a common plant that occurs in every county of Illinois.
 It is often grown in fields by farmers for pasturage and forage.
 However, it also has escaped into the wild in both rural and urban areas, where it can be found in degraded prairies, degraded meadows near rivers and woodlands, areas along roadsides and railroads, abandoned fields, vacant lots, and miscellaneous waste areas.
 This species prefers disturbed habitats, and is not a major invader of high quality natural areas (at least in Illinois).
-Alfalfa was introduced from Eurasia for agricultural purposes.
+Alfalfa was introduced into North America from Eurasia for agricultural purposes.

 Faunal Associations: The nectar of the flowers attracts various kinds of bees, as well as some small butterflies and skippers.
 However, the bees are more effective pollinators.
 Many kinds of insects eat the foliage, buds, and flowers, including the caterpillars of several species of Blue and Sulfur butterflies, as well as the caterpillars of many moth species (see the Butterfly & Moth Table).
 Other insect feeders include several species of grasshoppers (see Grasshopper Table), several leaf beetles, several stink bugs, Adelphocoris lineolatus (Alfalfa Plant Bug), Lygus elisus (Pale Legume Bug), Lygus hesperus (Legume Bug), Hypera punctata (Clover Leaf Weevil), Philaenus spumaria (Meadow Spittlebug), and Acyrthosiphon pisum (Pea Aphid).
 The seeds are eaten by upland gamebirds and small rodents, including the Bobwhite, Ring-Necked Pheasant, and White-Footed Mouse.
 The foliage is eaten by the Meadow Vole, Pocket Gopher, Cottontail Rabbit, White-Tailed Deer, groundhogs, and livestock.
 The foliage can be mildly poisonous if it is eaten in large quantities.